MaryJoyBallon/infrastructure-bicep/LandingZone/modules/keyvault/keyvault/README.md

 # Introduction
-# Azure Key Vault Bicep Module (Without Access Policies)
+# Azure Key Vault Bicep Module

 This Bicep module deploys an Azure Key Vault with configurable options, excluding access policies.
 It is intended for use cases where:
 - Access is managed using **RBAC**, or